A Sufficient and Necessary Condition of PS-ergodicity of Periodic Measures and Generated Ergodic Upper Expectations: Introduction

-However, the classical theory excludes periodic cases, which is even the case in the theory of Markov chains.
 The ergodic theory of periodic random dynamical system was observed recently in \cite{F.Z2}.
 The concept of periodic measure was introduced and its ``equivalence" with random periodic processes was established.
 Moreover, the average of a periodic measure over one period is an invariant measure from which the ergodicity can be studied.
-It is defined as the ergodicity of a measure preserving canonical dynamical systems lifted from the invariant measure on the phase space.
+It is defined as the ergodicity of a measure preserving canonical dynamical system lifted from the invariant measure on the phase space.
 From the ergodic theory of periodic random dynamical systems in \cite{F.Z2}, the distinction between the stationary regime and random periodic regime is characterised by the spectral structure of Markov semigroups or their infinitesimal generators.
-In the stationary regime, Koopman-von Neumann theorem tells us that 0 is a simple and unique eigenvalue of the generator on the imaginary axis (c.f. \cite{Da Prato}), while in the periodic regime, the infinitesimal generator has infinitely many equally placed eigenvalues (including 0), which are simple, and no other eigenvalues, on the imaginary axis (\cite{F.Z2}).
+In the stationary regime, Koopman-von Neumann theorem tells us that 0 is a simple and unique eigenvalue of the generator on the imaginary axis (c.f. \cite{Da Prato}), while in the periodic regime, the infinitesimal generator has infinitely many equally spaced eigenvalues (including 0), which are simple, and no other eigenvalues, on the imaginary axis (\cite{F.Z2}).

+Random periodic paths have been found in many stochastic systems.
+We will quote two examples in Section 2 to demonstrate the idea.
+Needless to say that the existence of periodic measures can be studied without referring to random periodic paths.
+See \cite{FZZ19} for recent progress.
+These concepts have been used in the study of bifurcations (\cite{wang}), random attractors ({\cite{blw}), stochastic resonance (\cite{CLRS}), modelling El Nino phenomena ({\cite{chekroun}) and strange attractors ({\cite{hl}).